Lupita Nyong'o: 2016–2019: career progression

 Following the success of Black Panther, Nyong'o starred as a kindergarten teacher dealing with a zombie apocalypse in the comedy horror film Little Monsters (2019).
 Amy Nicholson of Variety wrote that Nyong'o's "deadpan humor and grace ennoble the slapstick".
 The 2019 South by Southwest marked the premiere of her next release, Jordan Peele's psychological horror film Us.
 It tells the story of a family who are confronted by their doppelgängers.
 Emily Yoshida of Vulture labelled Nyong'o's dual role "astounding" and found her performance as the doppelgänger "an achievement on another level; a physical, vocal, and emotional performance so surgical in its uncanniness that it almost feels like it could not be the work of a flesh-and-blood human."
 Us grossed over $255 million worldwide against its $20 million budget.
 At Universal Studios Hollywood's Halloween Horror Nights, Nyong'o attended a maze inspired by the film and appeared inside the attraction dressed as her character Red.
 Nyong'o earned a Screen Actors Guild nomination for Outstanding Performance by a Female Actor in a Leading Role and won an NAACP Image Award for Best Actress.

 Also in 2019, Nyong'o narrated the Discovery Channel documentary series Serengeti, about wildlife in the Serengeti ecosystem.
 Nyong'o spoke on the lack of African women narrating nature documentaries and how the Serengeti team encouraged her to use her native Kenyan accent on the series.
 She earned her first Emmy Award nomination for her narration as an Outstanding Narrator at the 72nd Primetime Emmy Awards, making her the third black woman to be nominated in the category.
 She was also nominated for an NAACP Image Award for Character Voice-Over Performance.
 She hosted the Channel 4 documentary Warrior Women with Lupita Nyong'o, in which she undertook a journey across Benin, West Africa, to search for the Dahomey Amazons.
 She left the production of The Woman King in which she had previously been cast around the time of filming this documentary.
 Nyong'o reprised her role as Maz Kanata for the third time in Star Wars: The Rise of Skywalker, which marked the final installment of the Star Wars sequel trilogy.
-She appeared on the Global Citizen organised television event, Together at Home and joined the radio play presentation of Richard II from The Public Theater and WNYC as The Narrator.
-Nyong'o was featured in Beyoncé's musical film Black Is King, which premiered on Disney+ in July 2020.